Khwarazmian Empire: Jalal al-Din Mangburni

 The Georgians (left) against the Khwarezmians led by Jalal al-Din Mangburni (right) at the battle of Bolnisi in 1227.
 From the Tarikh-i Jahangushay manuscript created in Shiraz, Iran, in 1438.

-Jalal al-Din was the last of Khwarazmshahs, who ruled the remnants of the Khwarazmian Empire and northwestern India from 1220 to 1231.
+Jalal al-Din was the last of the Khwarazmshahs, who ruled the remnants of the Khwarazmian Empire and northwestern India from 1220 to 1231.
 He was reportedly the eldest son of Ala ad-Din Muhammad II, while his mother was a Turkmen concubine named Ay Chichek.
 Due to the low status of Jalal al-Din's mother, his powerful grandmother and Qipchaq princess Terken Khatun refused to support him as heir to the throne, and instead favored his half-brother Uzlagh-Shah, whose mother was also a Qipchaq.
 Jalal al-Din first appears in historical records in 1215, when Muhammad II divided his empire amongst his sons, giving the southwestern part (part of the former Ghurid Empire) to Jalal al-Din.

+Jalal al-Din inflicted a severe defeat over the Mongols in the Battle of Parwan in 1221.
+However, immediately after the victory his chiefs quarreled regarding the possession of a horse, during which his father-in-law hit the Khalji leader.
+When Jalal al-Din refused to punish his father-in-law, the Khaljis left his camp, greatly reducing his strength.
+At the same Genghis Khan himself marched with an army against Jalal al-Din.
 He attempted to flee to India, but the Mongols caught up with him before he got there, and he was defeated at the Battle of Indus.
 He escaped and sought asylum in the Sultanate of Delhi.
-Iltumish however denied this to him in deference to the relationship with the Abbasid caliphs.
+Iltutmish, however, denied this to him in deference to the relationship with the Abbasid caliphs.
 Returning to Persia, he gathered an army and re-established a kingdom.
 He never consolidated his power, however, spending the rest of his days struggling against the Mongols, the Seljuks of Rum, and pretenders to his own throne.
 He lost his power over Persia in a battle against the Mongols in the Alborz Mountains.
 Escaping to the Caucasus, he captured Azerbaijan in 1225, setting up his capital at Tabriz.
 In 1226 he attacked Georgia and sacked Tbilisi.
-Following on through the Armenian highlands he clashed with the Ayyubids, capturing the town Ahlat along the western shores of Lake Van, which sought the aid of the Seljuq Sultanate of Rûm.
+Following on through the Armenian highlands, he clashed with the Ayyubids, capturing the town Ahlat along the western shores of Lake Van, which sought the aid of the Seljuq Sultanate of Rûm.
 Sultan Kayqubad I defeated him at Arzinjan on the Upper Euphrates at the Battle of Yassıçemen in 1230.
 He escaped to Diyarbakir, while the Mongols conquered Azerbaijan in the ensuing confusion.
 He was murdered in 1231 by Kurdish highwaymen.